ggcarvalho/ggcarvalho.github.io/content/posts/imageproc.md

 ## Intensity transformations
 ---

 Now, we are going to see how to brighten/darken an image.
 As we have seen, the pixel values represent, in some scale, the intensity of the light in that position.
 To brighten or darken an image, all we need is to multiply every value by the same amount $\lambda > 0$.
 If $\lambda > 1$, the resulting image will be brighter than the original, and if $\lambda < 1$ the resulting image will be darker than the original image.
 For $\lambda > 1$, some values might exceed the allowable range (e.g, exceed $255$ for $8-$bit images).
-In that case, we need to clip the result.
+In that case, we need to clip the result (already implemented).
 The corresponding Python code is given below.

  ```python
 def intensity(image, factor):